 Gilera at the top of their pre-war game.
 From 1935 till 1939 they produced this supercharged, liquid-cooled, DOHC transverse four cylinder race bike.
 Rider Dorini Serafini won the European Championship by winning the Ulster GP.

 1939 Gilera 500cc Rondine

 Sioux tools started as Albertson and Co in 1914, their first products being sparkplugs and piston rings, They soon invented and produced a lathe for turning valves, which started them in the tool market.
 This ad is from 1964 and they're still going strong today.
 Company history here.

 Friday, April 29, 2022

 Here's an interesting multi-use tool made by yet another long lost Canadian company, A&W in Guelph, Ontario.
-Update (see below)- Turns out it's actually A&V (for anvil and vise).
+Update (see below)- There is conjecture that it is actually A&V (for anvil and vise?).
 The vise jaws are only about 2 1/2 inches wide so the whole tool is of hobby size though this thread suggests it dates to the mid 1800s.
 Wonder what the protrusions along the lower edge of the base are for?

 Here's another combination vise anvil.